ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     Unfortunately that didn't quite work out the way we wanted… Depending on where in the scene you placed your light switch, it might look like the above animation, where the switch rotated sideways instead of up.
 That's because we didn't take into account the switch's initial rotation in the scene.

     We want the script to rotate our switch 90 degrees up.
 But our problem is that the script is rotating the switch globally while we want to rotate it locally; it's changing the switch's global rotation from `(0, 0, 180)` to `(0, 90, 0)`.
-In order to get the script to rotate the switch the way we want, only along the y-axis, it has to know where the switch's starting rotation.
+In order to get the script to rotate the switch the way we want, only along the y-axis, it needs to know to move only relative to its original position.

-2. Let's create a variable that defines the switch's starting rotation.
-Go to the line 2 of the code and type:

-    `local startingRotation = switch:GetWorldRotation()`

-    * `startingRotation` is the name of our new variable that will define the switch's starting rotation.
-    * `switch:GetWorldRotation()` tells the script to get the global rotation coordinates of our first variable, `switch`.

-    Our script should now look like this:
+2. Luckily in this case the `RotateTo()` function has an *optional* parameter that we can add to specify that we want the rotation to happen relative to its own space.

-    ```lua hl_lines="2"
+    ```lua
-    local switch = script.parent:GetChildren()[2]
-    local startingRotation = switch:GetWorldRotation()

-    switch:RotateTo(Rotation.New(0, 90, 0), 2)
+    switch:RotateTo(Rotation.New(0, 90, 0), 2, true)
     ```

-    Now that we have the switch's starting rotation set to a variable, we just need to include it in our rotation statement:

-    `switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 2)`
+    By adding `true` to the end of the parameters for `RotateTo()`, it moves in *local* space.
+If we were to enter `false` instead, or enter nothing like we did the first time, it will move in *world* space.
+World space is relative to nothing but the world itself, as if it was at the root of the Hierarchy.

 3. Press **Play** and test it out!